jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

     checks = 1000                 | # of not rejected calls
     generation = RANDOMIZED       | parameters are randomly generated after-failure = PREVIOUS_SEED | use the previous seed
-    edge-cases#mode = MIXIN       | edge cases are generated first
-    edge-cases#total = 0          | # of all combined edge cases
+    when-fixed-seed = ALLOW       | fixing the random seed is allowed edge-cases#mode = MIXIN       | edge cases are generated first edge-cases#total = 0          | # of all combined edge cases
     edge-cases#tried = 0          | # of edge cases tried in current run